tkosciol/cmi-workshops/docs/qiita-16S-analysis.rst

 (You can get up-to-date statistics by clicking “Stats” under the “More Info” option on the top bar.)

 Creating a meta-analysis is just like creating an analysis, except you choose data objects from multiple studies.
-Let’s start creating a meta-analysis by adding our Closed Reference OTU table to a new analysis.
+Let’s start creating a meta-analysis by adding the Closed-Reference OTU table we generated in the *processing tutorial* to a new analysis.
+Select "Create new analysis" from the Analysis drop-down menu.
+Find the study you created for the *processing tutorial* under "Your studies", and click the green circle to show artifacts from that study.
+Select "Per artifact" to

 Next, we’ll look for some additional data to compare against.

 You noticed the "Other Studies" table below "Your Studies" when adding data to the analysis.
-(Sometimes this takes a while to load - give it a few minutes.)
+(Sometimes this takes a while to load - please be patient.)
 These are publicly available data for you to explore, and each should have processed data suitable for comparison to your own.

 There are a couple tools provided to help you find useful public studies.